- Heat Shrink Wrap

 What is equivalent stretch film?

 Due to rising petroleum costs stretch film manufacturers have been persuaded to make stronger thinner stretch wrap.
 This thinner stretch film uses less petroleum resin during manufacturing, therefore costs less.
 The equivalent stretch film uses a multi-layered technology to increase the strength of the film.
 Different manufacturers have different names for their equivalent films.
 The two equivalent hand stretch films we offer are Hybrid stretch film and Micron stretch film.
 We also offer our Performance line of machine stretch film that is thinner stronger and offers users the ability to save on costs.
+Both hybrid and micron stretch film are considered an eco friendly option for reducing film waste.

 Hybrid stretch film is a thinner stretch film with a super strong resin formula.
 It is the thinnest strongest film we offer, but is not recommended for loads over 1800 lbs.
 Because the film is thin, it does not have the same amount of tear resistance as a thicker film.